-All Newmar units are manufactured with either a 30 or 50 amp electrical breaker box and electrical system.
-A unit with a shore power cord that has 3 prongs on it has 30 amp service; if the shore power cord has 4 prongs, it has 50 amp service.
+All Newmar units are manufactured 50 amp electrical breaker box and electrical system.
 To provide the correct amperage into the RV and to assure the operation is as designed, it is important that they be plugged into the correct type of properly grounded receptacle.
 The receptacle MUST be properly grounded to insure safe, proper operation of all electrical components.